From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations: Introduction

+Building on this dataset, we use Curriculum learning \citep{pattnaik2024enhancing} to progressively train the model to distinguish between explanations of increasing difficulty.
+To further strengthen alignment, we extend Direct Preference Optimization (DPO) \citep{rafailov2024direct} with a novel loss function, termed \textbf{\textit{Hin-DPO}}, which incorporates two additional parameters: \textbf{\textit{Actuality}}, quantifying the factual correctness of responses, and \textbf{\textit{Finesse}}, measuring hallucination through output instability across generations.
+Together, these innovations enable \textit{DeFactoX} to generate explanations that are factually accurate, consistent, and trustworthy.

-\textbf{Research Gap:} While NLP has made significant strides, most automated explanation generation systems focus on high-resource languages like English and Chinese \citep{wang2020feature,zhang2020trie,xu2024large,hsu2023prompt} , leaving Hindi largely underserved.
+\textbf{Research Gap:} While NLP has made significant strides, most automated explanation generation systems focus on high-resource languages like English and Chinese \citep{wang2020feature,zhang2020trie,xu2024large,hsu2023prompt,kumar2026generation}, leaving Hindi largely underserved.

 Pre-trained LLMs, trained on generalized datasets, struggle to assess the veracity of Hindi news and generate contextually relevant, factually grounded explanations for the veracity predicted.
 Moreover, fact-checking in Hindi remains predominantly manual, lacking scalable automated solutions.
-Given Hindi's vast speaker base and the increasing spread of misinformation, it is crucial to develop robust, scalable methods for \textbf{automated veracity prediction and explanation generation.} While \emph{our framework is language-agnostic}, we focus on Hindi to address this pressing need and demonstrate its effectiveness in a low-resource setting.
+Given Hindi's vast speaker base and the increasing spread of misinformation, it is crucial to develop robust, scalable methods for \emph{automated veracity prediction and explanation generation.}

 \textbf{Research Questions:} This research aims to address the following questions: